DevilGod007/Terminator/README.md

 This project is open-source and available under the MIT License.

 ---
-Developed by Adithya J Menon,Aiswarya Shine
+Developed by Adithya J Menon,Aiswarya Shine,Afrin Fathima,Alan P